Lufthansa Logo

 Meaning and History

-Although the air carrier officially appeared in 1953, the time of its entry into the aviation arena was delayed by two years, so in fact, it has been operating since 1955.
-Moreover, its name, which is based on the logo, is taken from another company, which ceased its activities eight years before Lufthansa’s emergence.
+Although the air carrier officially appeared in 1953, its entry into the aviation arena was delayed by two years, so it has been operating since 1955.
+Moreover, based on the logo, its name is derived from another company that ceased operations eight years before Lufthansa’s emergence.
 The prototype name is Deutsche Luft Hansa.
-In both the first and second cases, the emphasis is on the German word for “air” and the name of the historical union Hanseatic League.
+In both cases, the emphasis is on the German word for “air” and on the name of the historical union, the Hanseatic League.
 The logo designer is Otto Firle.
 In general, the company currently has three personal identification marks.

 What is Lufthansa?